lunawyh/covid19viz/README.md

 # Add you SSH key to the setting of your github
 1. Before commit your codes, please add SSH key
+2. Use git push with Token:
+	How to get token?
+Refer to   https://ginnyfahs.medium.com/github-error-authentication-failed-from-command-line-3a545bfd0ca8